LorenzoAlluminio/blockchain-based-identity-management/docs/story.md

 ```

-- Bob is also a student and doesn't have much money
+- Bob is also a student and doesn't have much money.
 ```
      #####
     #### _\_  ________